wavesoft/wavesoft.github.io/_posts/2016-01-07-javascript-binary-bundles.md

 language itself, so a serialization of the scene object should be enough!
 Unfortunately, as far as I know there is no proper serialization support in JavaScript, and I didn't want to mess with JSON hacks.
-Therefore came-up with an efficient serialization mechanism.
+Therefore I had to come-up with a new, efficient serialization mechanism.

 ### Creating a JavaScript Serializer